Jeeban-Repos/Angular-Intro/README.md

 To bind any predefine property of bootstrap or any custome css class perperty syntax : [class]="css/bootstrap class name"

-iteration of list of object in Angular
+Iteration of list of object in Angular
 ============================
 syntax : *ngFor = let <var> of <listObj>
 example : <div *ngFor="let prod of products"  class="bg-success">